clay108/UniSync-/README.md

-# College Management System
+# UniSync

-The College Management System is a comprehensive web-based application designed to efficiently manage various aspects of a college environment, facilitating smooth interactions between students, instructors, and administrative staff.
+The UniSync is a comprehensive web-based application designed to efficiently manage various aspects of a college environment, facilitating smooth interactions between students, instructors, and administrative staff.
 This project is intended to streamline and enhance the administrative and academic processes within a college setting.

 ## Key Features: